xiaojunlin/amapR/README.md

 devtools::install_github("xiaojunlin/amapR")
 ```

+**NOTE:** Before using the package, please make sure that you have applied the AMap Web Service API key from the [official website](https://lbs.amap.com/api/webservice/guide/create-project/get-key).
+Here is the [manual](docs/amapR_0.2.0.pdf) for this package.

 ## geocoord

-Before using the package, please make sure that you have applied the AMap Web Service API key from the [official website](https://lbs.amap.com/api/webservice/guide/create-project/get-key).

 ```R
 library(amapR)
 options(amap.key = 'xxxxxxxx')
 ```

 Use the `geocoord` function to convert addresses into coordinates.
-Here is the [manual](docs/amapR_0.2.0.pdf) for this package.

 ![geocoord example](docs/geocoord_example.gif)